 Under most circumstances the slope of stand-alone mounds will be a maximum 1V:3H for improved planting and seeding establishment and natural appearance.
-Where the mound has been designed as a false-cut the slope can be consistent with the slope from which it extends.
+Where the mound has been designed as a false-cut the slope will be consistent with the slope from which it extends.
 The radius at the top of the mound and transitions will be rounded to 10 metres minimum and up to 100 metres for the large mounds.

+All permanent landscape mounds will be in the project corridor as shown on the planting plans.
 The shape of landscape mounds will be informal and responds to local conditions.
 Where possible, margins of mounds will be graded to blend with existing adjoining landform.
 Landscape mounds will be revegetated by hydromulching with selected native grasses and shrubs supplemented at selected locations (and generally where in view from adjacent properties) with direct planting of containerised trees and shrubs.

-At this time final agreement with Roads and Maritime on the location of spoil mounds is still pending, however they are shown on the landscape plans as potential sites.
+At this time final agreement with Roads and Maritime on the location of landscape mounds is still pending, however they are shown on the landscape plans as potential sites at: